buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

+= 2.4.61 =
+* Bug: Groups - When forum discussions was inactive this caused a conflict with loading group feeds when enabling pinned posts

 = 2.4.60 =
 * New Feature! - Pin to Activity feed also know as Pin to Posts
 * Enhancement: Groups - Updated Groups Tab Creator Pro plugin support